-The UICHR regularly offers courses that explore complex issues and subjects related to human rights.
-These courses are part of the Certificate in Human Rights, but are open to any students at the University of Iowa.
+The UICHR regularly offers undergraduate courses that explore complex issues and subjects related to human rights.
+These courses are offered through the College of Law as part of the Certificate in Human Rights, but are open to any students at the University of Iowa.

 Regular course offerings include:

 Analysis and evaluation of the international human rights program; relationship between human rights and international law.

 A multidisciplinary course exploring human rights in context of global challenges.
 Topics change from semester to semester, and may include military conflict, nuclear war, human trafficking, environmental disasters, and other international human rights crises.

 Theoretical foundations and critical issues for international human rights advocacy and international humanitarian movements.